EU summit: Angela Merkel 'not optimistic' of coronavirus rescue deal | DW | 17.07.2020

 French President Emmanuel Macron led the early negotiations, arriving Thursday and meeting with Rutte in the pre-summit hours.
 "The coming hours will be absolutely decisive," said Macron.
 "It is our European project that is at stake.''

-"The crisis brought about by this pandemic, with all of its economic and social consequences, is the most severe we have had to face since the Second World War,'' European Council President and summit host Charles Michel said on Thursday.
+European Council President and summit host Charles Michel said on Thursday that the crisis brought about by the pandemic, "with all of its economic and social consequences, is the most severe we have had to face since the Second World War.''

 lc/mm (Reuters, AFP, dpa)